grafana/grafana/docs/sources/shared/upgrade/upgrade-common-tasks.md

 To upgrade Grafana installed using RPM or YUM complete the following steps:

-1. In your current installation of Grafana, save your custom configuration changes to a file named `<grafana_install_dir>/conf/custom.ini`.
+1. In your current installation of Grafana, save your custom configuration changes to a file named `/etc/grafana/grafana.ini`.
+This path is specified in the Grafana init.d script using the `--config` file parameter.

    This enables you to upgrade Grafana without the risk of losing your configuration changes.